alexheres/Group-17---Currency-Arbitrage/README.md

   - prints out the matrix with their newly assigned values

 As of 4/25/2017 the program:
   - generates a simple weighted graph (there might be bugs associated with the edge weight assignments).
+Weights are read from a file.
   - no longer uses any of the previous matrix code.
 This is because of our decision in using a weighted graph in place of a matrix.